Finite Volume schemes#

 {

-// Compute your flux using the field and the stencil cells
+// Compute your flux using the stencil values of the field

 };